vand3rlinden/vand3rlinden.github.io/content/post/handle-your-spf-record.md

 | `mx` (your MX record)                | 1 DNS Lookup   |
 | Total:                               | 9 DNS Lookups  |

-Effective segmentation of your email streams is essential for maintaining control and clarity over your SPF record.
+Effective segmentation of your email providers is essential for maintaining control and clarity over your SPF record.

 ## Cut your SPF record
 Based on the information provided, identify which SaaS applications can be restricted to sending emails from a fixed sender address using an SPF macro.
-Additionally, determine which services, such as Microsoft 365, require sending emails from multiple addresses using your primary domain, and which services are not subject to these restrictions and can send through a subdomain, or where the email stream supports SPF alignment in relaxed mode through a subdomain.
+Additionally, determine which services, such as Microsoft 365, require sending emails from multiple addresses using your primary domain, and which services are not subject to these restrictions and can send through a subdomain, or where the email provider supports SPF alignment in relaxed mode through a subdomain.

 A helpful approach is to create a list of your SPF record entries and specify the desired behavior for each entry, as shown in the example below: